-Macedonia country profile - BBC News
+Macedonia country profile

 1918-19 - Macedonia becomes part of Serbia again.
 The Kingdom of Serbs, Croats and Slovenes is founded, and is renamed Yugoslavia in 1929.

-1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia, with Tito as president.
+1945 - Establishment of Yugoslav socialist federation, comprising six republics, including Macedonia.

-1980 - Death of Tito, rise of nationalism among federation's constituent republics.
+1980s - Rise of nationalism among federation's constituent republics.

 1991 - Declaration of independence.
 International recognition is slow because Greece objects to the use of the name Macedonia, the same as one of its own provinces.

 2001 - Uprising by ethnic Albanians.
 Rebel militia engages in skirmishes which bring country to brink of civil war.
-Peace deal involves greater recognition of ethnic Albanian rights in exchange for rebel pledge to lay down arms.
+Peace deal involves greater recognition of Albanian rights in exchange for rebel pledge to lay down arms.

+2018 October - Referendum to change country's name to North Macedonia declared invalid due to low turnout.

+Approval would have opened way for Greece to stop blocking Macedonia's bid to join EU and Nato, under a June 2018 agreement.